UW-CSE-576-2021SP/Homework/src/hw4/README.md

     find train -name \*.png > mnist.train
     find test -name \*.png > mnist.test

-Answer the questions in this section inside the `classifier.c` file at the bottom as comments.
+Answer the questions in this section in a document which you later need to convert to a PDF and submit as `hw4.pdf`.
 Answers can be short, 1-2 sentences.

 ### 2.1 Train a linear softmax model ###